SimonRice/Mantle-HAL/README.md

 As everyone says, GitHub is about social coding - I didn't just choose to use it because of my love of git as a version control system.
 Please do chip in & help make this an even better project, or even file in an issue if you see anything not working right.

+For v1.1, extra credit must be given to @remixnine, who made a number of contibutions and bug fixes.

 ## License

 Usage is provided under the [MIT License](http://opensource.org/licenses/mit-license.php).
 See the `LICENSE` file or any class header for the full details.